 Option 1: Sell on your own Online Store

-This means that you can sell your products over the internet.
-You can develop a full-fledged eCommerce website with robust products management system, user interface, and payment methods.
+This means that you can sell your products over the Internet.
+You can develop a full-fledged eCommerce website with a robust product management system, user interface, and payment methods.

-Another way is to choose one of the best eCommerce platforms like Shopify, BigCommerce, or Wix to build your online store.
-On the flip side, if you want to sell digital products, you can consider digital-focused eCommerce platforms like Sellfy, which let you manage and sell digital goods easily.
+Another way is to choose one of the best eCommerce platforms like Shopify, BigCommerce, or Squarespace to build your online store.
+On the flip side, if you want to sell digital products, you can consider digital-focused eCommerce platforms like Sellfy, which let you easily manage and sell digital goods.

-If you’re selling a physical product on your website, you’ll have to maintain a proper inventory management system.
-It is the core element for the success of your business as it determines your customer’s shipping needs.
+If you sell physical products, you’ll have to maintain a proper inventory management system.
+It is the core element for the success of an eCommerce business as it determines how efficiently you can fulfill consumer demands.